JJB8223/ShakeAndPour/docs/DesignDoc.md

 Our system’s architecture embodies the Dependency Inversion Principle across its tiers.
 For example, in the Service tier, rather than depending directly on DAO classes, we define an interface for data operations.
 This allows the Service layer to interact with any data source that implements these interfaces, which makes our system more flexible and easier to test.
 In the Model tier, our business objects like Kit, Product, and ShoppingCart are designed to be indifferent towards the specific type of persistence they are used with.
 This is evident as the Persistence layer uses interfaces to define the necessary operations for data storage and retrieval.
 This way, the actual file-based DAO implementations in the Persistence tier are details that the Model does not rely on, allowing the potential for different storage mechanisms to be used without significant changes to the Model.

+For Sprint 3, we improved our submission by adding a design principle UML diagram that clearly describes how our project adheres to Object Oriented principles.
+We didn't have a diagram in the last sprint, and our explanations for each principle were a bit unclear.
+We fixed this by discussing how to elaborate on our decisions, and made a diagram together to submit for sprint 3.

 > _**[Sprint 3 & 4]** Will eventually address upto **4 key OO Principles** in your final design.
 Follow guidance in augmenting those completed in previous Sprints as indicated to you by instructor.
 Be sure to include any diagrams (or clearly refer to ones elsewhere in your Tier sections above) to support your claims._

 > _**[Sprint 3 & 4]** OO Design Principles should span across **all tiers.**_